 Under the terms of the July 5, 2018 amended articles of incorporation, Series A, Series B, Series B-1 and Series B-2 shares (collectively, the "Preferred Stock") are convertible into common stock at the option of the holders at any time after issuance.
 Preferred Stock shares are automatically converted upon the firm underwriting commitment for an initial public offering of aggregate proceeds not less than \$100,000 or upon receipt by the Company of a conversion request by at least 60% of the outstanding Preferred Stock shares.
 The number of common units issuable upon conversion is determined based on original issuance price divided by the conversion price.
-The Series A conversion price is equal to the original issuance price of \$1.05 per share, the Series B conversion price is equal to the original issuance price of \$1.94 per share, the Series B-1 conversion price is equal to the original issuance price of \$2.79 per share and the Series B-2 conversion price is equal to the original issuance price of adjusted downward if subsequent dilutive events occur such as an issuance of additional equity.
+The Series A conversion price is equal to the original issuance price of \$1.05 per share, the Series B conversion price is equal to the original issuance price of \$2.79 per share and the Series B-2 conversion price is equal to the original issuance price of \$2.92 per share.
+The conversion prices may be adjusted downward if subsequent dilutive events occur such as an issuance of additional equity.
 The conversion prices cannot drop below \$0.01 per share.
 All of the Company's outstanding Preferred Stock was converted to common shares at the Closing based on the Exchange Ratio.